“Fragment of the interior of Notre Dame

 The south rose was damaged in 1543 by the settling of the masonry walls, and was restored until 1725–1727.
 It was then severely damaged in the French Revolution of 1830.
 The window was entirely rebuilt in 1861.
 The window today has both medieval and 19th-century glass.

-The flying buttress was an important innovation, before the buttresses, all the weight of the roof pressed out and down to the walls.
+The flying buttress was a vital innovation, before the buttresses, all the weight of the roof pressed out and down to the walls.
 With the flying buttress, the pressure was carried by the ribs of the vault outside the structure to a series of counter-supports.
 The buttresses meant that the walls of Notre Dame could be higher and thinner, and could have much larger windows.

 Notre-Dame de Paris